danheeks/PyCAD/README.md

 # PyCAD
 Experiments in making a CAD software on the Raspberry Pi, using Python, with wxPython boost-python, OpenGL and my geometry derived from HeeksCNC project.\
-This will involve building a CAD python module and a GEOM python module\
+This involves building a cad.so python module and a geom.so python module\
-The plan is that all the wx will be done with wxPython scripts.\
+All the user interface is done with wxPython scripts.\
-The gl canvas will be created by wxPython.\
+The graphics canvas is created by wxPython.\
-The gl commands will be done in the c++ by my CAD module.\
+The OpenGL commands are done in the c++ by my CAD module.\
-Cad object classes will be defined in Python, derived from a cad object base class defined in the cad module.\
+Some object classes are defined in Python ( like https://github.com/danheeks/PyCAD/blob/master/Gear.py )\
-Cad objects will implement GetProperties, GetProperty, SetProperty, GetLines, GetTriangles, GetName, GetIcon, etc.
+derived from a cad object base class defined in the cad module.

 ## How to build ##
-Start with a clean Raspbian installation
+Start with a clean Raspbian installation, I just went for the full one. https://www.raspberrypi.org/downloads/raspbian/

 ### build wxPython ###
 https://wiki.wxpython.org/BuildWxPythonOnRaspberryPi \